linslin/laravel-coffee-cache/readme.md

 - Create a cache folder name `coffeeCache` in `app/storage/`.
 So you have this folder created: `app/storage/coffeeCache`.
 - Add a `.gitignore` in `app/storage/coffeeCache` and put [this contents](https://github.com/linslin/laravel-coffee-cache/blob/master/app/storage/coffeeCache/.gitignore) into.
-- Edit your `app/public/index.php` and add those line on the top of your PHP script:
+- Edit your `app/public/index.php` and add this lines on the top of your PHP script:

     ```php
     require_once './../vendor/linslin/laravel-coffee-cache/CoffeeCache.php';